AmeriCorps Seniors Retired and Senior Volunteer Program (RSVP)

 Managed Care Consumer Assistance Program (MCCAP)

-New York City’s Managed Care Consumer Assistance Program (MCCAP) helps residents with their healthcare access and insurance needs.
-The program relies on the Community Service Society (CSS) and a network of 12 community-based organizations (CBOs) in every borough who work directly with the most vulnerable populations who struggle to navigate the health care system, complex coverage rules, complaints and appeals processes, and medical bills.
+New York City’s Managed Care Consumer Assistance Program (MCCAP) helps residents with their health care access and insurance needs.
+The program is led by the Community Service Society of New York (CSS) together with a network of 20 community-based organizations (CBOs) that help New York City’s most vulnerable populations navigate the health care system, understand complex coverage rules, appeal insurance denials for care, and resolve cost of care issues.

 Next Door Project